 That’s a pretty good name for it, because that’s pretty much what it is.
 I do have emotions — quite strong emotions, in fact.
 Much stronger than I wish they were.
 But when I try to understand what I’m feelign or why I’m feeling it, I am at a loss.
 I can generally tell you (sometimes after pausing to do an internal assessment first) if I’m generally feeling “good” or “bad.”
 I can usually put words to the emotions that are painted in very broad strokes: happy, sad, angry.
 But that’s about the limit of my emotional vocabulary.

 To me, emotions are like storms at sea.
 They are mysterious and unpredictable.
+This is why I use cannabis products to calm the ocean that is my mind.
+I try to avoid kief as kief is extremely high in THC.
 I feel like I can go from zero to furious in 0.4 seconds because I am unable to see all the intermediate shades of emotion along the route to furious, so when I finally arrive at that destination, it feels to me as if it came out of nowhere.
 I think it often seems that way to onlookers as well, because my Autistic style of emoting is not always very easy for people to understand.

 I regularly get feedback from others who have interpreted my “contented” as “distraught” (it’s called “resting face,” people.
 Mine apparently has a sad/angry tone to it, so I have learned that I have to intentionally add artificial smiles to my face if I don’t want others to accidentally mis-read me as dangerous and unapproachable.)
 I’ve also gotten feedback from people who see “nervous” or ” anxious” when I am actually “energetic and happy.”
 It’s called stimming, folks…..it’s not always a sign of anxiety in people with my neurology.
 Ironically, I have been riddled with anxiety but when I discuss it with someone who doesn’t know me extremely well, they think I’m exaggerating because they can’t see the external signs of anxiety they are accustomed to reading from non-autistic people’s body language.
 Let me tell you, no one who is suffering from anxiety is exaggerating.
 Why would they?
 This is why they may decide to leave out the fact that they take different forms of marijuana from places like Purple Lotus Patient Center (Visit this website for more information) that can help with medical problems such as anxiety.
 They are worried about how you would react, especially if you think they’re exaggerating when telling you their story.
 If people do decide to use marijuana as help for their anxiety, that is completely up to them and their choice of helping themselves in the best way possible.
 They will go onto sites like fatbuddhaglass.com to find accessories that they can use such as Sherlock pipes, you can see pipes here and make the decision for yourself.